rapid7/le_ruby/README.md

-Using the above settings, you can now also specify the several of the optional settings of the logger by adding:
+Using the above user defined variable settings, you can now also specify the several of the optional arguments for the logger constructor by adding:

     Rails.logger = Le.new(token, :ssl=>ssl, :datahub_endpoint=>datahub_endpoint, :host_id=>host_id, :custom_host=>custom_host)